Ludovica Modugno

-Ludovica Modugno (12 January 1949 – 26 October 2021) was an Italian actress who specialized in dubbing.
+Ludovica Modugno (12 January 1949 – 26 October 2021) was an Italian actress and voice actress.

 Biography

-Modugno made her debut at the age of four in the film Il Dottor Antonio.
+Modugno was born in Rome on 12 January 1949.
+She made her debut at the age of four in the film Il Dottor Antonio.
 She debuted in dubbing in 1955 with the film Miracle of Marcelino.
 In 1978, she founded the theatre company L'albero alongside Gigi Angelillo.
 In 2008, she won the best theatre actress prize from the Associazione Nazionale Critici di Teatro.
-As a voice actress, she was the regular dubbing voice of Glenn Close.
+As a voice actress, she is the regular dubbing voice of Glenn Close.